bes-ptah/winbatchOS/README.md

 ***
 Branch | Latest Release | Status
 -|-|-
-Canary | ~1680 (Dev - No Version) | These builds are extremely unstable and have possible ideas on the next WinBatchX Version.
+Alpha | ~1680 (Dev - No Version) | These builds are extremely unstable and have possible ideas on the next WinBatchX Version.
 Beta | 1638 (17.0Dev1) | These builds are getting much more stable, but are in early development.
 General Release | 16.0(b1600.0) | Use this if you are using it in a production enviroment, or if you want a first-hand try.
 Server | Coming soon | These releases are meant for an minimal, running desktop envrioment.
 ***

 **More builds are being released in beta!**
-*No Builds are currently being released in the Canary Channel.*
+*No Builds are currently being released in the Alpha Channel.*

-Canary | 17.0 Alpha | Builds ~1680-1700
+Alpha | 17.0 Alpha | Builds ~1680-1700
 -|-|-

 Beta | 17.0 Beta | Builds 1600-1638